Dog Bug Out Bag | 14 Essential Items

 Other Pet Bug Out Bags

 Cats, rodents, mini horses- all pets could benefit from a little forethought and planning before SHTF.
 While many of them cannot carry their own gear with saddlebags, you can still gather essentials for them.
-At some point you have to draw the line- I’m not getting a water bottle to carry fish around with me in an emergency.
+At some point, you have to draw the line- I’m not getting a water bottle to carry fish around with me in an emergency.
 They might get an extra pinch of fish food before I hit the door.
-Just don’t get too impractical or complicated with your plans and try to keep it simple.
+Just don’t get too impractical or complicated with your plans, and try to keep it simple.

 A well-loved family pet cat could be worth putting together a kit for.
 Instead of the saddlebags, a cat is better served with a small crate.
 Zip-tie a laminated picture of the cat and emergency info to the outside of the crate so you can be reached if you are separated.
 Besides the container that smaller pets would require, the rest of the requirements are generally the same as a dog: Food, water, tools, medicines, paperwork, hygiene items, and a toy.

 Cats can be leashed and harnessed, but crates are the way to go in an emergency.
 While cats aren’t going to carry their own load anytime soon, the crate is pretty lightweight and manageable for short distances or car travel.
-If my bug out location (BOL) was farther away, I would use a carrier with sturdy wheels.
-An 18-pound cat would get heavy real quick after the first mile or so.
+If my bug out location (BOL) were farther away, I would use a carrier with sturdy wheels.
+An 18-pound cat would get heavy real quickly after the first mile or so.

 Everyone draws a different line at what types of pets they would leave behind, but making the decision ahead of time may save you some grief down the road.
 The last thing you want to be doing when SHTF is arguing whether the kids can bring Fluffy, their pet marmot.
 Set expectations and include them in your emergency plans.